UndefinedCreations/docs/gradle-plugins/run-server.md

 :::

 ## Setup

-Setting up this gradle plugin you will be modifying a task called `runServer`.
+To set up the plugin, you will have to modify a task called `runServer`.

 The first thing you will need to set is the `mcVersion`.
-This will be the server version it will be running.
+This will be the Minecraft version it will be running.

 ```kts
 tasks {